opendp/deployments-registry-ui/pages/background/further-reading.md

 * Dwork, Cynthia, Nitin Kohli, and Deirdre Mulligan.
 "Differential privacy in practice: Expose your epsilons!."
 Journal of Privacy and Confidentiality 9, no. 2 (2019).  doi:[10.29012/jpc.689](https://doi.org/10.29012/jpc.689)

+For the vision and governance of this project, see the NIST White Paper:

+* National Institute of Standards and Technology.
+"A Community-Driven Differential Privacy Registry."
+[NIST Internal Report 8858](https://nvlpubs.nist.gov/nistpubs/ir/2025/NIST.IR.8588.ipd.pdf) (2025).

 For further discussion of DP Registries, see:

 * Dibia, Onyinye, Mengyi Lu, Prianka Bhattacharjee, Joseph P. Near, and Yuanyuan Feng. "" We Need a Standard": Toward an Expert-Informed Privacy Label for Differential Privacy." arXiv preprint arXiv:2507.15997 (2025). doi:[10.48550/arXiv.2507.15997](https://doi.org/10.48550/arXiv.2507.15997)